The Complete Travel Guide to Manihiki© Daniel Fisher - Cook Islands Tourism

 Other stays on Manihiki include a couple of homestays/guesthouses in the villages.
 The hosts of Manhiki Lagoon Villas offer guesthouse accommodation in Tauhuna village as overflow accommodation when the villas are full.

-Also in Tauhunu is the Numahanga Homestead with the Williams family.
-In Tukao village, the Samson family runs a small guesthouse on top of a pearl seeding station.
+Also in Tauhunu is the Numahanga Homestead, home to the Williams family.
+In Tukao village, the Samson family runs a small guesthouse on top of a pearl-seeding station.
 There are two guest rooms available.
 The accommodation sits over the water with a small jetty.

 The Complete Travel Guide to Manihiki© Cook Islands Tourism